 - Uneven Temperatures Between Rooms: In most cases, portions of your insulation will begin to fail before other areas, creating uneven temperatures and drafty areas throughout your home.

 - Increased Energy Costs: Increased energy usage is a great way to gauge the efficiency and performance of your home’s insulation.
 Comparing the previous year’s utility bills to your current costs is an easy way to check.

 There are four common types of insulation that can alter the heat inside your house depending on the weather conditions outside: spray foam insulation, where foam is sprayed from a container to specific places of the house; fiberglass insulation, the most common form because of its affordability and ease of use; mineral wool insulation, a less common option that is designed to tolerate higher temperatures than other forms of insulation; and cellulose insulation, mainly made from recycled paper products that are treated with chemicals to make them better in protecting the home from moisture, heat, and pests.

-Robison, the home-services professionals serving Westchester and Putnam for over 100 years, wants to help make your home as comfortable and energy-efficient as possible.
-Key to that is knowing how to reduce heat loss.
+Robison, the home-services professional serving Westchester and Putnam for over 100 years, wants to help make your home as comfortable and energy-efficient as possible.
+The key to that is knowing how to reduce heat loss.
 Some tips we recommend:

 - Insulation: Insulate your walls and roof well.

 - Chimneys: A removable chimney flue can prevent excess heat from escaping when you don’t have a fire.
 If you never use the chimney, get it capped.